rms-code/High-Risk-Tracking/README.md

 Backend data injection part.
 --------------------------------------------------

-The goal of it is to use all the log data from the SIEM (graylog) to build a database with the ability to use a tooled UI to use the data from a database, to analyze high risk user activity and give the security team the ability to drop them into High Risk profiles (be it different A/V, HIPS, IPS|IDS, Web Filtering etc).
+The goal of it is to use all the log data from the SIEM (graylog) to build a database with the ability to use a tooled UI to use the data from a database, to analyze high risk user activity and give the security team the ability to drop them into High Risk profiles (be it different A/V, HIPS, IPS|IDS, Web Filtering etc), also the abillity to track user risk and report if certain people need more training.

 --------------------------------------------------------